drewthepooh/pipeline_helpers/README.md

 Will raise an error if the return code of each command is not zero.
 To disable this behavior set checkrc=False, e.g.

      dpipe.subprocesses(template, iterable, checkrc=False)

+I can add the ability to redirect stdout if requested.